codepath/android_guides/Notifications.md

 // Next, let's turn this into a PendingIntent using
 //   public static PendingIntent getActivity(Context context, int requestCode,
-//       Intent intent, int flags)
-// unique request id to differentiate between various notification with same NotifId int requestID = (int) System.currentTimeMillis(); int flags = PendingIntent.FLAG_CANCEL_CURRENT; // cancel old intent and create new one PendingIntent pIntent = PendingIntent.getActivity(this, requestID, intent, flags);
+//       Intent intent, int flags) int requestID = (int) System.currentTimeMillis(); //unique requestID to differentiate between various notification with same NotifId int flags = PendingIntent.FLAG_CANCEL_CURRENT; // cancel old intent and create new one PendingIntent pIntent = PendingIntent.getActivity(this, requestID, intent, flags);
 // Now we can attach this to the notification using setContentIntent